 We will start with the Professional Ballroom Championship with records of previous winners of this championship going back to 1931, which was won that year by British couple, Mr M Stewart and Miss P Sykes of London.
 England had won this championship every year until a young and very energetic Australian couple of the late Alf Davies OAM & Julie Reaby took the Blackpool Dance Festival, and the world by storm.
 In 1954 they tied for first place with the reigning British Champion, Sonny Binnick of London, making Alf & Julie the first non British couple to become the champions (although being tied for first place) in the Professional Ballroom event.
 Alf & Julie returned again in 1955 to try and clench the title as their own but had to settle for the runners up position being beaten by their arch rivals Sonny Binnick & Sally Brock however, in 1956 came back again with the very famous Australian fighting spirit to win the Blackpool Dance Festival and British Open To The World Championship putting Australia well and truly on the world map for Ballroom Dancing and making Australia a force to be reckoned with.

-The next finalists from Australia in the Professional Ballroom were Queenslanders, John & Wendy Thornton who placed 5thth in 1976 and 6th in 1977.
-John & Wendy were 3 times Australian Professional Ballroom Champions and also Amateur Champions and in 1976 finished 3rd in the World Professional Ballroom Championship.
-In 1978, we see Greg Smith & Marion Alleyne (Welsh) who placed 5th in their first year as Professionals and the following year, 1979 finish in 3rd place.
+The next finalists from Australia in the Professional Ballroom were Queenslanders, John & Wendy Thornton who placed 5th in 1976 and 6th in 1977.
+John & Wendy were 3 times Australian Professional Ballroom Champions, 1973, 1977 & 1978, and also Australian Amateur Champions in 1972.
+They reached an amazing 3rd place at the 1976 World Professional Ballroom Championship which were held in London, the winners of the World championship were Richard & Janet Gleave with runners up being Robin & Rita Short, both couple from the UK.
+In 1978, we see Greg Smith & Marion Alleyne (Welsh) who placed 5th in their first year as Professionals and the following year, 1979, finishing an incredible 3rd place.
 Greg & Marion are the second highest placing Australians in the history of the Professional Ballroom Championship at Blackpool.
-Greg & Marion also placed 3rd at the World Professional Ballroom Championship in Germany, 1979.
-Unfortunately, they terminated their partnership and Marion went on to dance with her now husband Kenny Welsh, and feature in a further 6 British Professional Ballroom finals.
+Greg & Marion also placed 3rd at the World Professional Ballroom Championship in Germany, 1979 behind the two British representatives, Richard & Janet Gleave and Michael & Vicky Barr.
+Unfortunately, they terminated their partnership, Marion then went on to dance with her now husband Kenny Welsh, and feature in a further 6 British Professional Ballroom finals.

 The 1980’s see’s Australia feature in many semi finals of this event with Alex & Julie Schembri, Doug & Sue Potter, Les & Julie Patchett and Glen Tierney & Anne-Marie Powell.
 All fantastic ambassadors for Australia at the time and, always strong contenders for the final.
 New Zealand was also present in the early 80’s with Doug Newton from Sydney partnered with Candy Lane from New Zealand.